ffWiener/RunicPortal/README.md

 You must be within 6 yalms of a Runic Portal to use this.

 //rp reset will attempt a menu reset, but this is untested.

-####Note: if this code is used in any fashion as a part of any other addon, please give credit.  :)